What is sinusitis?

 How is sinusitis treated?

-The treatment plan for sinusitis uses a multipronged approach aimed at relieving nasal congestion, clearing the infection, improving breathing, and reducing pain and pressure.
+The treatment plan for sinusitis includes home care, medication and possibly surgery, with the goal of relieving nasal congestion, clearing the infection, improving breathing, and reducing pain and pressure.

 General treatment of sinusitis includes:

-- Avoid exposure to irritating fumes such as tobacco
+Avoiding exposure to irritating fumes, such as tobacco

 For some people with sinusitis, medication may be recommended or prescribed.
 Medications may include the following: